Advance-Technologies-Foundation/clio/clio/tpl/ui-project/README.md

 `npm run test`

 ## How to develop and consume remote module
 You can find different examples by following https://academy.creatio.com link.

+default